Airless Spray Equipment

 Solvent has a lower viscosity than water.

-• Paint has a higher viscosity than water
+1. Paint has a higher viscosity than water.

-• Viscosity can be affected by ambient temperatures
+2. Viscosity can be affected by ambient temperatures.

-• Viscosity can be adjusted by adding solvents and thinners or heating the material
+3. Viscosity can be adjusted by adding solvents and thinners or heating the material.

-• Always check with the paint supplier for technical information on viscosity and heating or adding solvents or thinners
+4. Always check with the paint supplier for technical information on viscosity, heating, or adding solvents or thinners.

 Thinning Paint

-• Thinning does not affect the dry as the additional solvent will leave the coating as it dries.
-It does affect the wet to dry film thickness relationship (the volume solids changes)
+2. Thinning does not affect the dry, as the additional solvent will evaporate as the coating dries.
+It does affect the wet-to-dry film thickness relationship (the volume solids changes).

 Only add thinners if recommended by the coating supplier.